California Benchmarking & BPS Policy News

 Status: Early policy development.

-Los Angeles County is developing a Building Performance Standard.
+Los Angeles County is developing a Building Performance Standard and has been holding stakeholder engagement sessions.

 The County is also working on a support mechanism for building owners, and released a report in May 2025 on establishing a Retrofit Accelerator program for Los Angeles County.
 This report was in response to a December 2024 Board of Supervisors motion directing the Internal Services Department to prepare “a program proposal and funding plan for a free technical and financial advisory service administered by SoCalREN that would support building decisionmakers with identifying, planning, and funding energy efficiency, clean energy, heat mitigation, electric vehicle, and water conservation projects.”
 The Retrofit Accelerator, once launched, may offer services including technical assistance, contractor matchmaking, access to incentive programs, workforce training, and performance verification.